2023 Lavender Plant Sale

 Here's what we've got in stock right now:

-Provence – Lavandula x.
+• Provence – Lavandula x.
 Intermedia (French).
 Approx. 18-24 inches.
 Pale blue to purple spikes.
 Single bloom in mid-summer.
-Great in herb gardens, borders or rock gardens and looks amazing when planted in masses.
+Great in herb gardens, borders or rock gardens and looks amazing when planted en masse.
 Dries well and is excellent for craft making and sachets.

-Platinum Blonde – Lavandula angustifolia (English).
+• Platinum Blonde – Lavandula angustifolia (English).
 Approx 16 - 24 inches.
-The newest variety at Lavender Pond Farm.
 Platinum Blonde’s broad leaves feature creamy yellow highlights and long-lasting blue flowers.
 A butterfly magnet and strongly fragrant.

 English Varieties – First bloom typically late June, early July.
 Routine clipping during bloom season will result in additional blooms all summer into early fall.